 One of Jobs’ first decisions was to avoid the sunk cost fallacy by cancelling ‘the Newton’, which was a project that had required $100 million investment, and was, at that point, ahead of its time.
 What did he do that took this broken company and its new investment and turned it into the most profitable corporation ever?
 Bigger than the banks, bigger than the oil companies, bigger than the hedge funds?
 The answer was remarkably simple, but deployed with genuine, authentic, legitimate conviction.

-In conclusion, while these three tales have some differences, there are core threads that may be of value as companies brush themselves down and look to the future.
+In conclusion, while these three tales have some differences, there are core threads that may be of value as companies brush themselves down and look to the future to restart business growth.

 We know that it can be frustrating reading about how large, well-established companies with access to millions of dollars can change their organisations if you are new SME struggling to make ends meet in a difficult economic climate.
 However, we hope that these stories and hints combine with other input from other sources to inspire you to keep focused on what matters.

-If you need a little more help to kick start the next phase of growth, we’re here to help and to grow together.
+If you need a little more help to restart business growth, we’re here to help and to grow together.
 Get in touch with one of our specialists on 01787 388038 or fill in our contact form and we will get back to you.

 For more articles that discuss the impact of COVID-19 on businesses and the value of marketing, see below: